dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 Record a Timeline session and click the `Schedule Appointment` button to launch the scheduling modal.
 Stop recording after the modal slides into view.

-> [!figure]
-> Figure 2.20 placeholder: Timeline recording screenshot from the source PDF.
->
-> The modal opening creates janky frames, marked in red in the activity overview and flame chart.

 Red frames indicate low frame rate.
 Selecting one shows a warning in the summary area.

 > [!figure]